 this page via www.wright.edu/~david.wilson or via Pilot.

 You are responsible for monitoring your uploads and postings.
 Assignments submitted after the due date has elapsed (whether it be one day, ten days, or one minute) will not be accepted.
-Assignments are due every Friday at 5 p.m.
+Assignments are due every Friday at 9 a.m.
 Both the modules and Pilot provide you with all due dates from the beginning to the end of the course, so you are responsible for organizing and managing your time accordingly.
-NEVER WAIT UNTIL THE LAST MINUTE TO SUBMIT WORK in case of computer glitches, freezes, etc. Always provide yourself with enough time to upload and post your work.
+Never wait until the last minute to submit work in case of computer glitches, power outages, etc. Always provide yourself with enough time to upload and post your work.

 Grades are based upon a simple point system tallied throughout the quarter by Pilot.
 Identification responses and summaries are worth 100 points apiece; discussion postings are worth 50 points apiece.
 I will provide feedback on your work via Pilot.